 - 1981-S Proof Type 2 (Flat Mint Mark)

 Values and Grading

 Many factors go into determining the price and value of a coin.
 As a coin collector, you must develop your coin grading skills in order to determine an accurate value of your coins.
 Also, you will directly benefit by learning as much information as you can about the Susan B. Anthony One Dollar coins.
-This includes such things as total mintages, die varieties and detailed specifications.
-The following guides will help you learn these skills.
+This includes such things as total mintages, die varieties, and detailed specifications.